- Children Diagnosed With Cancer: Financial and Insurance Issues

-- Health maintenance organizations (HMOs): An HMO will usually cover most expenses after a small co-pay.
+- Health maintenance organizations (HMOs): An HMO will usually cover most expenses after a modest co-pay.
 HMOs often limit your choice of providers to those in their approved provider network.
 This means you have to check their listing to be sure the doctor you want your child to see is one of their doctors.
-If not, the payment will not be covered.
-You may have to change to a different type of health plan to have the doctor’s services covered.
-Or you may have to switch to one of the approved doctors on their list.
+If not, the bill may not be covered in full, and you may have to change to a different type of health plan to get that doctor’s services covered.
+Or you might have to switch to one of the approved doctors on their list.

 - Preferred provider organizations: The preferred provider organization (PPO) is a hybrid of fee-for-service and an HMO.
 Like an HMO, there are only a certain number of doctors and hospitals your child can use to get the most coverage.
 When your child uses those doctors (sometimes called preferred or network providers), most of the medical bills are covered.
 When you don’t use these providers, the PPO makes you pay more of the bill out of your own pocket.
 So you pay more to choose providers that are not in the network.

 Fee-for-service plans are the least restrictive plans that offer the most choice in medical providers.
 They are also called indemnity or traditional health plans.
-If you have this type of health insurance, you can choose any doctor, change doctors any time, and go to any hospital anywhere in the United States.
+If you have this type of health insurance, you can choose any doctor who accepts your particular health insurance plan, change doctors any time, and go to any hospital anywhere in the United States.

-You might have to fill out forms and send them to your insurer to get reimbursed (paid back) for medical costs you have already paid.
-Sometimes the doctor’s office will do this for you, and then send you a bill for the amount your insurance didn’t cover.
-Keep receipts of your child’s drugs and other medical costs to keep track of these medical expenses.
-These records can be a great help if there’s a dispute about payments or other problems in the future.
+You might have to pay your medical bills yourself and then fill out forms and send them to your insurer to get reimbursed (paid back) for what you’ve already paid.
+If your doctor “accepts” your insurance, their office will often bill the insurance company for you, and then send you a bill for the amount your insurance didn’t cover.
+Keep receipts of your child’s drugs and other medical costs, and any payments made by you and your insurance company.
+This paperwork can help you greatly if there’s a dispute about payments or other problems in the future.

-After your stated deductible is met, the insurance company pays a percentage (75% to 80% is common) of the covered costs submitted to them.
-The percentage they pay is based on what they consider to be “usual, reasonable, and customary” (UCR) charges.
+After your stated deductible is met, the insurance company pays a percentage (70% to 80% is common) of the covered costs submitted to them.
+The percentage they pay is based on what they consider to be “usual, customary, and reasonable” charges (called UCR charges).
 The insurance company decides what the UCR charge is.
-Again, if your child’s doctor charges more than the UCR, you may get a “balance bill” for an amount above the co-pay percentage.
-(Balanced billing is discussed above.)
+If your child’s doctor charges more than the UCR, you may get a bill for the balance in addition to your usual co-pay percentage.
+This is called “balance billing.”